28thFebruary to 1st March 2019, Workshop on „Gender Equality and Gender-Conscious Teaching in Science“, Kiel

 How does sex and gender apply to research, especially to marine science and technology?
 During the workshop, which was led by Prof. Londa Schiebinger from Stanfort University and Director of “Gendered Innovations in Science, Medicine, Engineering, and Environment Project” 16 participants from Geomar, CAU, Kiel UAS and IOW discussed very lively about the relevance of sex and gender in their own research questions.
 The well-known Prof. Londa Schiebinger introduced several case studies on how gender analysis can profoundly enhance human knowledge in these areas and the participants discussed how gender analysis could be applicable to shape their research questions.

 01 August 2018 - 31 July 2020, Mentoring

-The second round of the Baltic Gender Mentoring Scheme is dedicated to early career female marine scientists (holding a doctoral degree for less than 4 years) and engineers (having their highest degree for less than 4 years), who are employed at the participating institutions.
+The second round of the Baltic Gender Mentoring Scheme is dedicated to female 3rd year PhD students, (early to mid-career) female marine scientists holding a doctoral degree and female engineers.
 The scheme starts in August 2018 and will continue for 2 years providing each successful mentee with financial support (3.000 €), e.g. for conference or/and publication fees, travel costs to mentor and professional training courses.
-The deadline for applications is 01.06.2018.
+The deadline for applications has been extended until 30.06.2018.
 Please see the flyer for more information.

 30-31 May 2018, Annual meeting, Tallinn